Import operators using a CSV file

 - On theUsersscreen, clickMore Actions>Import>Operators.

-- If you want to download a blank .csv file to use as a template for your import operator file, click theDownload a template CSV filelink.
+- Optionally, to download a blank CSV file to use as a template for your import operator file, click theDownload a template CSV file.
 Save the file to your computer and fill in the appropriate operator information.Using the template ensures that all of the mandatory attribute columns are included in the import file.

 - Navigate to the location of the import operator file on your computer.

-- Ensure that columns with multiple values have the correct format to import correctly.
+- Verify that columns with multiple values have the correct format to import correctly.

-- A comma must be used to separate each of the values.
-There can be no spaces before or after the comma.
+- Use a comma to separate each value.
+Do not include spaces before or after the comma.

 - After you have entered your data, save and close the file.